kunxuj/kunxuj.github.io/about.md

 ### More Information

 I have been working in software development industry for more than ten years.
 I got involved into different business domains in different companies.
-Though my current job is mainly on back-end development, such as Java, Pyhton, Node.js, Event Driven Programming and multi-threading programming, I also spend some time on Machine Learning and other data science related work.
+Though my current job is mainly on back-end development, such as API, Web service, Event Driven Programming and multi-threading programming based on Java, Pyhton, Node.js, I also spend my spare time to research on Machine Learning and data science related areas.

 ### Contact me